Reviewing your calls

 - Search — free-text search across caller phone, summary, and your notes

-- Status — filter to only New / Followed up / Booked / Completed
+- Status — filter to only New / In progress / Booked / Closed

 - Service type — narrow to one type